The CLEAR Coaching Model

 The CLEAR Model

-The CLEAR model was created by Peter Hawkins in the early 1980s and has since been used extensively to train and supervise coaches.
+The CLEAR model was created by Peter Hawkins in the early 1980s and has since been used extensively to train and supervise leaders with effective coaching techniques.
 It provides five clear stages to the process of coaching, and allows for focused, appropriate interventions.
 The five stages are:

 CONTRACT | LISTEN | EXPLORE | ACTION | REVIEW